mozilla-conduit/lando-ui/landoui/assets_src/js/README.md

 'require' a js file in another one.
 You will have to rely on that js file being loaded before the one that depends on it.

-Our load order is manually defined in the `static/src/assets.yml` file.
+Our load order is manually defined in the `assets_src/assets.yml` file.
 For the most part Lando UI is simple enough that there won't be many dependencies, but, if there are you must manually specify the js files that come first in the `assets.yml` file mentioned.

-# Global namespace

-Because we aren't using a dependency resolve like Webpack (for simplicity), we instead have one global variable - `Lando`- which contains all our classes and anything else you want to put in the "global" space.